If a farm has a website or Facebook page, I included a link. Otherwise, you might want to call ahead to make sure it’s open for picking.

 Wherever possible, I have included information about a farm’s use of pesticides.

-If you want to add a farm or additional information to the list or notice something that needs to be corrected, please let me know.
+Let me know if you want to add a farm or additional information to the list or notice something that needs to be corrected.
 I’ll tell you how at the end of the post.

 1435 Benton Avenue